shajra/nix-example/tutorials/0-nix-intro/README.md

     error: undefined variable 'bar' at (string):1:10

-If a function accepts an attribute set as an argument, we can have Nix unpack the argument as a convenience with the following syntax:
+If a function accepts an attribute set as an argument, we can have Nix destructure the set as a convenience with the following pattern syntax:

 ```shell
 nix eval '(({ foo, bar }: foo + bar ) { foo = 1; bar = 2; })'